Mirages and Large TeV Halo-Pulsar Offsets from Cosmic Ray Propagation

-In reality, cosmic-ray propagation is expected to be very filamentary on scales smaller than the coherence length of the turbulence, because these particles follow their local magnetic field lines \cite{2012PhRvL.108z1101G}.
+In reality, CR propagation is expected to be very filamentary {\cite{2012PhRvL.108z1101G,2013PhRvD..88b3010G}} on scales smaller than that of the turbulence, because these particles follow their local magnetic field lines.
 In contrast, standard diffusion models approximate their propagation as isotropic or anisotropic diffusion, with a homogeneous diffusion coefficient or tensor around their sources.
-This approximation is valid only if the diffusion length scale is much larger than the coherence length $L_{\rm c}$ of the magnetic field ($\approx 1/5$ of the outer scale of the turbulence for a Kolmogorov spectrum), with the specific influence of given magnetic field structures averaging out thanks to the particle traversing many different field structures whose directions are random.
+This approximation is valid only if the diffusion length scale, the scale over which the accelerated electron loses its energy, is much larger than the coherence length $L_{\rm c}$ of the magnetic field. {The specific influence of given magnetic field structures is averaged out due} to the particle traversing many different field structures whose directions are random.
 As a result, in such models, the extended gamma-ray source will always be centered at the particle accelerator.
-In practice, this phenomenological approximation is often sufficient, because the coherence length in spiral arms ---where most pulsars are located--- may be as low as 2 pc \cite{2006ApJ...637L..33H}, and the lifetime of low-energy electrons is sufficiently long to allow them to cross several coherence lengths.
-However, challenges have now started to arise as more sources have been discovered above 20\,TeV in the inter-arm regions (where the coherence length may be much larger \cite{2006ApJ...637L..33H}) and off-plane regions (where the average coherence length could reach around 200 pc \cite{2016JCAP...05..056B}).
+In practice, this phenomenological approximation is often sufficient, because the coherence length in spiral arms {(}where most pulsars are located{)} may be as low as 2 pc \cite{2006ApJ...637L..33H}, and the lifetime of low-energy electrons is sufficiently long to allow them to cross several coherence lengths. {Therefore, for TeV halos around the Geminga and Monogem pulsars, which are located at distances of $\sim 250$ pc (and thus lie within the spiral arm) and are of $\sim 50$ pc in size, the assumption of isotropic diffusion holds, and their propagation pattern is nearly spherically symmetric.
+Even with large coherence length, it is still possible that the source looks symmetric due to projection effect \cite{2019PhRvL.123v1103L}.} However, challenges have now started to arise as more sources have been discovered above {$10^{1.4}$--$10^{1.6}$}\,TeV in the inter-arm regions (where the coherence length may be much larger \cite{2006ApJ...637L..33H}) and off-plane regions (where the coherence length could reach 200 pc \cite{2016JCAP...05..056B}).
 For such sources, the diffusion approximation is expected to break down because their electrons can only propagate within a coherence length.
-Hence, it is necessary to treat electron propagation in a more realistically way to explain their extended gamma-ray emissions.
-As shown below, if the magnetic field is bent away from or towards the observer, the electrons accumulate along the line of sight, forming apparent, off-centered gamma-ray sources, whose directions on the sky may be far from that of the true parent electron source.
+Hence, it is necessary to treat electron propagation in a more realistic way to explain their extended gamma-ray emissions.
+As shown below, if the magnetic field is bent away from or towards the observer, the electrons accumulate along the line of sight, forming apparent, off-centered gamma-ray sources, whose {orientations} on the sky may be far from that of the true parent electron source.
 Due to their misleading nature, we call them \lq\lq mirage sources\rq\rq\/, although the underlying physics is different from that of optical mirages.
 For this new type of gamma-ray sources, no astrophysical accelerators lie at their centroids, which is dramatically at odds with any naive or standard expectation.
-The electrons responsible for the detected sources have, in fact, been accelerated in a nearby accelerator, which may even be located outside the detected gamma-ray source.
+The electrons responsible for the detected sources have, in fact, been accelerated in a nearby accelerator, which may even be located outside the extent of the detected gamma-ray source.